SimonNoe/myotube-analyzer-app/Manual.md

 * Make sure to fill holes left by nuclei
 * Always remove junk before saving

 **Output:** a PNG image containing the mask, with different myotubes in a different colour.
-The file is named after the red channel image with suffix '_mask'.
+The file is named after the red channel image with the suffix '_mask'.

 ### 4. Nuclei indication
 The counting of nuclei allows for the calculation of fusion index, while the nuclei coordinates allow for clustering in the next step.
 If a green channel is present, this step will also count the number of nuclei that are positive for the marker in the channel.